jac11/ChatGPT_API/README.md

 # ChatGPT_API
-## Python Object - Terminal and Website Chat Interface -medule 3.5
+## Python Object - Terminal and Website Chat Interface -models GPT-3.5

 *  Welcome to the ChatGPT_API Python Object README file!
 This Python Code  allows you to integrate the power of ChatGPT into both your terminal and website, providing a versatile conversational experience.
 The object offers three main options for interacting with ChatGPT: